d3rkfire/voice-commands/README.md

 ## Things to note
 - All audios must be in .wav format.
 (Voicepacks are not included.
 You need to put your own audios.)
 - Usage:
+   + Choose voicepack with the combobox at the bottom.
    + Choose voice command to play with NUMPAD 1-9.
    + Press NUMPAD 0 to return.
    + Press NUMPAD + to exit.